Courses

 Do you offer in-person classes?

-Currently, we teach a variety of in-person classes for students at the University of Texas (or we will, as soon as the pandemic is over).
-The University of Dance is our way of allowing even more people to learn from us.
+Currently, we teach a variety of in-person classes for students at the University of Texas, as well as occasional historical dance workshops across the country.
+The University of Dance is our way of allowing even more people to learn from us, at any time.

 -